GuAmarl/cs50_final_project/README.md

 Based on this feedback, Spacia recalculates:

-- the next review time (`due`)
+- The next review time (`due`)
-- the interval
+- The interval
-- the ease factor
+- The ease factor
-- the repetition count
+- The repetition count

 All timestamps are stored in **UTC** for consistency.